InterDigitalInc/CompressAI-Vision/_sources/tutorials/cli_tutorial_4_nb.rst.txt

        return {"x_hat": x_hat}
        # where x_hat is a torch RGB image tensor (batch, 3, H, W)

-This signature/interface is used by the compressai library models and by the ``CompressAIEncoderDecoder`` class (see the tutorial on creating a EncoderDecoder class) and we recommend that you implement the aforementioned methods into your custom model.
+This signature/interface is used by the compressai library models.
+When you have these same methods in *your* custom model, you can use the ``CompressAIEncoderDecoder`` straight out of the box with it.

-However, if you want to use another kind of API in your model, you need to define your own ``EncoderDecoder`` class.
-Please refer to the example jpeg ``EncoderDecoder`` class in the tutorial.
+You can also implement your own ``EncoderDecoder`` class (say, for comparing results to classical codecs like jpeg, etc.).
+For this, please refer to the example jpeg ``EncoderDecoder`` class in the library tutorial.

 So, take a copy of the ``examples/models/bmshj2018-factorized/`` folder into your disk and run: